Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 Juli 2025 09.30.21 UTC
+- WIB: Selasa, 1 Juli 2025 11.03.52 UTC
-- WITA: Selasa, 1 Juli 2025 10.30.21 UTC
+- WITA: Selasa, 1 Juli 2025 12.03.52 UTC
-- WIT: Selasa, 1 Juli 2025 11.30.21 UTC
+- WIT: Selasa, 1 Juli 2025 13.03.52 UTC

 Kutipan Inspiratif:
-"Friends are like money in the bank, longer you keep them, the more they are worth!!!"
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: friendship
+Kategori: success